fajrikornel/go-todoapp/README.md

 Some of the things in my mind that are not yet implemented:
 - Configuration via environment variables
 - Instrumentation (metrics, dashboards, log search)
-- Deployment tools: Dockerfiles, CI/CD pipeline
+- Deployment tools: CI/CD pipeline